Sparky015/AstralEngine/README.md

 Project Lifetime: Late October 2024 - Present

-In the future, Astral Engine will become a 3D engine targeting big open world environments with focus on particles and the environment, but there is a lot of stuff to do to get there.
+In the future, Astral Engine will become a 3D engine targeting open world environments with focus on particles and the environment, but there is a lot of stuff to do to get there.

 ###